Disney (DIS) Last Update 11/18/24

 The drivers mentioned below are some of the most important and sensitive drivers of Disney's value.

 • Experiences Revenue: Disney's Experiences revenues rose from $28.1 billion in FY'22 to about $32.55 billion in FY'23, as attendance and average visitor spending at the company's U.S and international parks soared.
 Trefis expects the metric to grow to about $45 billion by 2030.
-However, if sales only grow to about $38 billion, there could be a 10% downside to our price estimate.
+However, if sales only grow to about $38 billion, our price estimate could be a 10% downside.

 For additional details, select a driver above or a division from the interactive Trefis split for Disney at the top of the page.